ShambhaviGoyal/syllabus-calendar/README.md

 - **Please click here for the Live Demo**: [Live Demo](https://syllabustocalendar-alpha.vercel.app/)

+### 📹 Demo Video

+A comprehensive demo video is available!
+See [Issue #1](https://github.com/ShambhaviGoyal/syllabus-calendar/issues/1) for details on how to access the demo video.

 **🎯 Try the Google Calendar Integration!** Upload a syllabus and click "Sync to Google Calendar" to see the complete OAuth 2.0 flow in action!

 ## 🛠️ Technology Stack